TestExersize/front-end-exersize/README.md

 #Test assignment application for front-end developer

-There is a simple angular application, sources can be found in src, js and style folders.
+There is a simple web application, sources can be found in src, js and style folders.
 You have to create a component which should be integrated into this application.
+Component - separate piece of code.

 Note: Place your component into index.html file in the div with class `component-container`.